Service Credit Union: Products and Services

 Service Credit Union offers a suite of financial products, including savings accounts, checking accounts, credit cards, and loans.
-The "Primary Savings" account with an initial deposit of $5.00 establishes a share of ownership in the credit union.
+The "Primary Savings" account with an initial deposit of US$5.00 establishes a share of ownership in the credit union.
 The "Everyday Checking" account is free, has no minimum balance, and ATM fees are refunded for the Direct Deposit and Direct Deposit+ checking account tier.

 Locations

-As of 2019, Service Credit Union has 52 locations (36 in New Hampshire, 1 in Massachusetts, 1 in North Dakota, and 14 on US military installations throughout Germany).
+As of 2019, Service Credit Union has 52 locations (35 in New Hampshire, 2 in Massachusetts, 1 in North Dakota, and 14 on US military installations throughout Germany).
 The credit union participates in the CO-OP Shared Branch, providing members access to their accounts at more than 6,000 branches throughout the United States.

 Awards

 Service Credit Union has received the following awards and recognitions: